hci-lab-um/heuristics-for-test-tool-design/README.md

 The three themes cover everything you need to think about when designing or choosing a test tool, but they don't provide enough information to prompt thought.
 The idea-t framework has 12 heuristic questions intended to help you think about the tool or automation you are proposing.
-They have been distilled down from over 150 heuristics identified during the research, with topics that were frequently forgoten or problematic areas given their own heuristic under the the themes.
+They have been distilled down from over 150 heuristics identified during the research, with topics that were frequently forgoten or problematic areas given their own heuristic under the three themes.
 Each heuristic has a longer description which includes the subquestions and explanations that cover the areas identified in the research.
 Each heuristic's description also has links to activities that help you answer the questions, examples from the research, and information about which quality attributes are particularly relevant to the heuristic.